Leyendas (song): Composition

-"Leyendas" interpolates "Quiero Bailar" from Ivy Queen, "Me Pones en Tension" from Zion & Lennox, "En La Disco Bailoteo" from Wisin & Yandel, "Yo No Soy Tu Marido" by Nicky Jam, and "Vengo Acabando" by Wisin & Yandel, Alberto Stylee and Franco El Gorila.

 Critical reception

 Billboard called the song an essential track to the album, stating "The Colombian artist reeled in some of the biggest pioneers in reggaetón’s history, paying a nearly six-minute tribute to the genre’s earlier years.
 You’d think that the closing track would wrap up Karol’s new album nicely — but this only marks the beginning for the rising star."